Discover Cordyceps: The Ancient Fungus with Modern Health Wonders

 By this model too, some research also suggests cordyceps could help with managing anxiety, too.
 It appears to do so in connection to its ability to ramp up ATP levels, which are also responsible for helping anxiety and depression, and not just basic energy stores.

 Though it won’t work just like an anti-depressant/anti-anxiety medication, it could provide long-term holistic support.

-CORDYCEPS MAY HELP ENHANCE COGNITIVE FUNCTION AND MEMORY
+ENHANCE COGNITIVE FUNCTION AND MEMORY

 One of the ways that cordyceps helps depression, anxiety, and mood disorders may be linked to the way in which it protects the brain, neurons, and the nervous system.

 What this means: if it can do this, it can very well by extension help protect the brain and nervous system in other ways.
 This means enhanced cognition, improved memory, and even less brain fog issues.